mkarneim/pojobuilder/README.md

 About
 -----

-PojoBuilder is a Java 6 compliant annotation processor that generates a builder class for each annotated POJO.
+PojoBuilder is a Java 6 compliant annotation processor that generates a builder class for each annotated POJO (Plain Old Java Object).

 Among other things you can use pojo builders to build test data.
 For more information on test data builders see http://c2.com/cgi/wiki?TestDataBuilder and http://www.natpryce.com/articles/000714.html.